charlotte-os/charlotte-core/README.md

 ## The Kernel of CharlotteOS

 Charlotte Core is the kernel of CharlotteOS, a post Unix operating system.
-It is a monolithic kernel designed to provide a flexible and low level interface to programs running on top of it.

 ### Status

-Charlotte Core is in very early development.
+Charlotte Core is in early development.
 Run it at your own risk.

 ### Implementation Languages

 Charlotte Core is written in Rust and Assembly language

-### Target Platforms
+### Targets

-- x86-64 PCs with UEFI and ACPI
+- x86_64-unknown-none
-- Aarch64 devices with UEFI, DeviceTree and SMC
+- aarch64-unknown-none
-- RISC-V64 devices with UEFI, DeviceTree and SBI
+- riscv64-unknown-none-elf

 #### Building